amarhod/pdf-bibliography-action/README.md

 jobs:
   pdf-bibliography:
-    name: A job to check bibliography in pdf files
+    name: A job to check bibliography in PDF files and post summary comment in PR
     if: ${{ github.event.label.name == 'essay' }}
     runs-on: ubuntu-latest
     steps: